SeanBE/seanBE.github.io/content/post/deep-learning-aws.md

 ```
 cd to `/[CONTAINER_DIR]` and you will find everything that is in the `[HOST_DIR]`.
 Any changes in `[HOST_DIR]` will be directly reflected in the container (without having to run again).

-##### Additional dependencies
+#### Additional dependencies

-I want to add some additional dependencies to my container.
 Go to [Kaixhin's repository](https://hub.docker.com/u/kaixhin/) and download the Dockerfile related to the image you're interested in building.

 Modify the Dockerfile and copy it over to your EC2 instance.
 I recommend reading [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).